Characterizations of standard derived equivalences of diagrams of dg categories and their gluings: Introduction

 The paper is organized as follows.
 In Section 2, we shall fix notations and prepare some basic facts for our proofs.
 In Section 3, we collect basic facts about enriched categories that will be needed later.
-In section 4, we will introduce the notion of $I$-coverings that is a generalization of that of $G$-coverings for a group $G$ introduced in \cite{Asa11}, which was obtained by generalizing the notion of Galois coverings introduced by Gabriel in \cite{Gab}.
-This will be used in the proof of our second main theorem.
-In Section 5, we define a 2-functor $\Gr\colon \Colax(I, \DGkCat) \to \DGkCat$ whose correspondence on objects is a dg version of (the opposite version of) the original Grothendieck construction.
+In section 4, we will introduce the notion of $I$-coverings.
+This is a generalization of that of $G$-coverings for a group $G$ introduced in \cite{Asa11}, which was obtained by generalizing the notion of Galois coverings introduced by Gabriel in \cite{Gab}.
+This will be used in the proof of Theorem \ref{second-result}.
+In Section 5, we define a 2-functor $\Gr_I\colon \Colax(I, \DGkCat) \to \DGkCat$ whose correspondence on objects is a dg version of (the opposite version of) the original Grothendieck construction.
 In Section 6, we will show that the Grothendieck construction is a strict left adjoint to the diagonal 2-functor, and that $I$-coverings are essentially given by the unit of the adjunction.
 In Section 7, we will give the definition of derived colax functors together with necessary pseudofunctors.
-In Section 8, we will review the quasi-equivalences and derived equivalences for dg categories.
-In Section 9, we define necessary terminologies such as $2$-quasi-isomorphisms for $2$-morphisms, quasi-equivalences for $1$-morphisms, and the derived $1$-morphism $\bfL (F, \ps) \colon \calD(X') \to \calD(X)$ of a $1$-morphism $(F, \ps) \colon X' \to X$ between colax functors, and show the fact that the derived $1$-morphism of a quasi-equivalence between colax functors $X$, $X'$ turns out to be an equivalence between derived dg module colax functors of $X$, $X'$.
+In Section 8, we define necessary terminologies such as $2$-quasi-isomorphisms for $2$-morphisms, quasi-equivalences for $1$-morphisms, and the derived $1$-morphism $\bfL (F, \ps) \colon \calD(X') \to \calD(X)$ of a $1$-morphism $(F, \ps) \colon X' \to X$ between colax functors, and show the fact that the derived $1$-morphism of a quasi-equivalence 1-morphism between colax functors $X$, $X'$ turns out to be an equivalence between derived dg module colax functors of $X$, $X'$.
 Also, we give definitions of tilting colax functors and of derived equivalences.
-In Section 10, we define standard derived equivalences of colax functors from $I$ to $\kdgCat$, and prove our first main theorem, and in Section 11, we prove our second main theorem.
-Two examples are given in Section 12 that illustrate our second main theorem in the group action case.
+In Section 9, we define standard derived equivalences of colax functors from $I$ to $\kdgCat$ and quasi-equivalence bimodules, and prove our Theorem \ref{first-result}, and in Section 10, we prove our Theorem \ref{second-result}.
+Two examples are given in Section 11 that illustrate our second main theorem in the group action case.
+In Appendix, we review the notions of quasi-equivalences and derived equivalences for dg categories for convenience of the reader.